 - Remove rear cover from front housing. - Start by unscrewing the four screws located on the face of the transmitter, in each corner.
 This allows the front cover to swing away from the rear housing. - Remove the hinge-pin by squeezing the pin from each end.
-This allows the front housing to be removed from the rear housing. - Mount rear housing to wall.
-Secure mounting kit to the M300 according to the supplied instructions.
-Attach to wall using appropriate mounting hardware for wall surface.
-Be sure it is level and securely fastened and the installation adheres to any and all clearance dimensions required for transmitter service and maintenance.
-Orient the transmitter so that the cable grips are facing downward. - Replace the front housing to the rear housing.
-Securely tighten the rear-cover screws to ensure that IP65 enclosure environmental rating is provided.
+This allows the front housing to be removed from the rear housing - Drill out wall-mount breakthroughs in the rear housing. - Mount rear housing to wall using appropriate mounting hardware for wall surface.
+Be sure it is level and securely fastened and the installation adheres to any and all clearance dimensions required for transmitter service and maintenance. - Insert two black protective covers (supplied with the M300 transmitter) over the fixing hardware and into the space on the inside back cover, as shown in the drawing below.
+This is necessary to maintain unit integrity. - Replace the front housing to the rear housing.
 The unit is ready to be wired.